All you need to plan and schedule your social media posts

 You make Instagram success possible.
 We make it easy.
 Buffer is an intuitive platform for scheduling and publishing to Instagram that helps social media marketers and teams work more efficiently and effectively.

-Schedule single-image posts on desktop or mobile to any of your Instagram business profiles, and Buffer will automatically publish for you at your preferred times.
+Schedule single image and video posts on desktop or mobile to any of your Instagram business profiles, and Buffer will publish for you at your preferred times.

-Upload video posts to your Buffer queue, and we’ll send a notification to your phone at your scheduled time.
+If you’d like to schedule gallery images, or use Instagram’s native posting features, like filters, we’ll send a notification to your phone at your scheduled time.
 We’ll automatically load your post into Instagram with your pre-written caption, ready to be pasted, and you can customize and publish.

 We’re thrilled to provide an all-in-one Instagram solution that combines automatic posting and notification reminders.
 Instagram direct scheduling is available to all Buffer customers on all plans.
 The only requirement is that you have an Instagram business profile.
 Details on how to convert can be found here.
 We’re excited for the difference this will make for you!